smartell/MSEdemo/ReadMe.md

 * `make`		   : compile's code and runs operating model as estimator
 * `make mse`       : runs the operating model and runs MSE in the FINALS_SECTION
+* `make clean`     : clean up temporary and model output files in the directory.